nummacway/gb300-sf2000-tool/README.md

 There are 19013 entries in the tool's No-Intro database.
 The chance that all of these have different hashes ("birthday paradox") is: $(2^32)!/((2^32)^19013*(2^32-19013)!)$ There is actually one duplicate game, but that one is an SMS game released for the MD with just a physical adapter, but still exactly the same ROM.

 Fun Facts about making the live previews:
-- To not promote even more downloading of commercial games, the sample screenshot for "Download ROMs" contains one free homebrew ROM for each of the 8 supported systems.
+* To not promote even more downloading of commercial games, the sample screenshot for "Download ROMs" contains one free homebrew ROM for each of the 8 supported systems.
 All ROMs were considered the best on their respective systems according to various sources.
 I took considerable time to create this list, leading to delays in publishing thsi tool.
 You should give all of these ROMs a try.
-- The three screenshots used in the samples are the most memorable situations (or memes) I recalled when thinking about ROMs.
+* The three screenshots used in the samples are the most memorable situations (or memes) I recalled when thinking about ROMs.

-## Changelog

-### v1.0 (TBA)

-- Add a few previews
-- Add on option to scale input files when replacing the BIOS boot logo and thumbnail images
-- Stop the tool from attempting to hash disc images
-- Complete this file
-- Add No-Intro databases for the remaining platforms that run reasonably well on the GB300 and do not require disc images (because these are difficult zu handle):
-  250. Amstrad - CPC
-  242. NEC - PC-88
-- Note: The above No-Intro DATs were not previously included because they come in different formats.
-- Update the existing No-Intro databases

-### v1.0-rc3 (TBA)

-- Add No-Intro databases for all platforms that run reasonably well on the GB300 and do not require disc images (because they are difficult to handle):
-  88. Atari - 2600
-  1. Atari - 5200
-  74. Atari - 7800
-  30. Atari - Lynx
-  50. Bandai - WonderSwan
-  51. Bandai - WonderSwan Color
-  87. Benesse - Pocket Challenge v2
-  3. Coleco - ColecoVision
-  6. Fairchild - Channel F
-  7. GCE - Vectrex
-  105. Mattel - IntelliVision
-  14. Nintendo - Pokémon mini
-  17. Sega - 32X
-  18. Sega - Kids Computer Pico _(also available on stock)_
-  19. Sega - SG-1000
-  73. Sinclair - ZX Spectrum
-  35. SNK - NeoGeo Pocket
-  36. SNK - NeoGeo Pocket Color
-  22. Watara - SuperVision
-- Note: The above list is subject to the Birthday Paradox.
-- Note: In theory, you could use this to identify files with generic extensions like `.bin`.
-This not currently planned because those extensions are rare.

-### v1.0-rc1b

-- Fixed two bugs that both prevented you from picking stock emulators when multicore was present
-- Added a few previews
-- Note: With the exception of "Empty battery screen" (`jccatm.kbp`) which I haven't seen so far, all images now have live previews, but three images do not have all slices used in previews yet: "Bottom tabs, selected state" (`nvinf.hsp`), "Top left screen logos" (`exaxz.hsp`) and "Button names in selection popup menu" (`ztrba.nec`).
-This will be fixed in the future.
-- Added a feature to export themes (in the drop down menu of the _Save_ button

-### v1.0-rc1 (04 May 2024)

-- Added full multicore support
-- Fixed some bugs

-### v1.0-pre1 vanilla-only (28 Apr 2024)

-- This is the first release.
-- No-Intro databases supported:
-  12. NEC - PC Engine
-  46. Nintendo - Game Boy
-  23. Nintendo - Game Boy Advance
-  47. Nintendo - Game Boy Color
-  45. Nintendo - Nintendo Entertainment System
-  49. Nintendo - Super Nintendo Entertainment System
-  25. Sega - Game Gear
-  26. Sega - Master System
-  32. Sega - Mega Drive